zwclarinet/zwclarinet.github.io/collections/_posts/2025-10-18-tcc-recital.md

 authors: ["Zhen Wang"]
 ---

 On **October 14, 2025**, I had the joy of presenting a guest artist lecture-recital at **Tarrant County College Northwest Campus**.
-It was a 45-minute program, designed to offer students a glimpse into the clarinet’s expressive range—through works from five different musical periods, each introduced with a short spoken note.
+The program was designed to offer students a glimpse into the clarinet’s expressive range—through works from five different musical periods, each introduced with a short spoken note.

 The experience was equal parts performance and conversation, and I left feeling incredibly grateful for the opportunity.

+---

 ### One movement at a time